Élisabeth Baume-Schneider: Early life and education

-Élisabeth Baume-Schneider was born to farmers in Saint-Imier.
-Her grandparents come from Seeland in Canton Bern.
+Élisabeth Baume-Schneider was born Élisabeth Schneider on 24 December 1963 in Saint-Imier, Switzerland, the youngest of three children, to Jean Schneider (1922–2016), a farmer and local politician in Les Bois.
+Her siblings are; Jean-Claude Schneider and Christiane Heiniger (née Schneider).

+Her paternal grandparents were German-speaking from the Bernese Seeland.
+During her childhood she hated the Bernese dialect spoken at home.
+In the 1980s, her parents lost their farm, Les Mûrs, due to the construction of a golf course.

 She graduated from high school in La Chaux-de-Fonds in 1983 and following she studied social sciences at the University of Neuchâtel.
 She obtained a licentiate in 1987.
 Between 1989 and 2002 she worked as a social worker in Franches-Montagnes and later for the cantonal administration of Jura.

 Political career

-In her early political career, she was influenced by the Polish Solidarnosc, her involvement at the Amnesty International and in the Socialist Workers Party, before she eventually joined the Social Democratic Party (SP). in 1995 she became a member of the Grand Council of Jura over which she presided in 2000.
+In her early political career, she was influenced by the Polish Solidarnosc, her involvement at the Amnesty International and in the Socialist Workers Party, before she eventually joined the Social Democratic Party (SP). in 1995 she became a member of the Parliament of Jura over which she presided in 2000.
 Between December 2002 and 2015 she was a member of the government of the Canton of Jura in which she acted as the minister of education culture and sports.
 As such she was elected as the president of the strategic committee of the Haute École Arc.
 As an Executive Councilor of Jura, she was involved in the negotiations in transferring Moutier from the majority German speaking Canton Berne to Jura which is a majority francophone canton.
 She also instituted the bilingual high school exam in the canton.

 In the federal elections of 2019, Baume-Schneider was elected to the Council of States.
 In January 2020 she was elected to the advisory council of the Fachhochschule.
 In November 2022, she announced her candidacy to the Federal Council of Switzerland.

 Federal Councilor

 On the 7 December 2022, she was elected to the federal council, replacing the previous, retiring federal councillor for the SP, Simonetta Sommaruga.
 She is the first member of the federal council from the canton of Jura, the youngest of the Swiss cantons.
-Her election was controversial, as it means that the German-speaking part of Switzerland, which constitutes the majority of the Swiss population, is now underrepresented in the federal council, with only 3 of the 7 councillors hailing from this region.
+Her election was controversial, as it meant that the German-speaking part of Switzerland, which constitutes the majority of the Swiss population, was now underrepresented in the federal council, with only 3 of the 7 councillors hailing from this region.
 She was assigned to the Federal Departement of Justice and Police in succession of fellow Federal Councillor Karin Keller-Sutter who became the head of the Federal Department of Finance.

 Personal life

-Elisabeth Baume-Schneider is married and has two children.
-Her place of origin is Les Breuleux, Jura, Switzerland where she owns some Blacknose sheep.
-She gave birth to her second child when she was presiding the Grand Council of Jura in 2000.
-She tried to create a family based work-life balance and attempted to reserve half a day per week while acting in the executive council of Jura.
-She then had to admit that this was not possible, and was grateful her partner reduced his work pensum to 50%.
+Baume-Schneider married Pierre-André Baume (born 1966) with whom she has two children.
+They reside on a farm where she where she keeps Blacknose sheep.